aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

   Map of South Africa's population density, with leagues marked.
 [Underlay: Htonl (Public domain, Wikipedia)]

 South Africa is a large country - its area is about twice that of France - but with a relatively small population - about 80% that of France.
-And that population is very unevenly spread across the country: the dense province of **Gauteng**, containing Johannesburg and Pretoria, contains about a *quarter* of South Africa's entire population, with another fifth concentrated around Durban in the south-east province of **KwaZulu-Hatal**, and a further eighth around Cape Town in the **Western Cape**.
+And that population is very unevenly spread across the country: the dense province of **Gauteng**, containing Johannesburg and Pretoria, contains about a *quarter* of South Africa's entire population, with another fifth concentrated around Durban in the south-east province of **KwaZulu-Natal**, and a further eighth around Cape Town in the **Western Cape**.

 Unlike in most European countries, then, the 4 leagues of South Africa - located in those 4 named cities - have difficulty even travelling to play each other on a regular basis.